macabu/avrokado/README.md

 And any other event emitted by a `ConsumerStream` from `node-rdkafka`.

 #### API
-Specifically for `avro` event emitted, it should be expected a `AvrokadoMessage` type, which contains:
+Specifically for `avro` event emitted, it should be expected a `AvroMessage` type, which contains:

 | Variable        | Description                             |
 |-----------------|-----------------------------------------|